google/applied-machine-learning-intensive/v2/03_regression/06_linear_regression_with_tensorflow/slides.md

 <!--
 Here you can see what an input function might look like.
 The function:

-1. Creates a `DataSet` object.
-This particular `DataSet` is just wrapping a bunch of Pandas `Series` objects, but `DataSet` can represent other data acquisition and storage strategies.
+1. Creates a `Dataset` object.
+This particular `Dataset` is just wrapping a bunch of Pandas `Series` objects, but `Dataset` can represent other data acquisition and storage strategies.
-1. Set the number of times to pass the data to the model.
+2. Set the number of times to pass the data to the model.
 Remember that our models will be using an optimizer to try to find good weights.
 In order to do this, it helps to pass the data to the model a few times.
-1. Shuffles the data between repeats.
+3. Shuffles the data between repeats.
-1. Defines the mini-batch size.
+4. Defines the mini-batch size.
 This is the number of data points that will be passed to the model in each training step.

 Note that repetition and batch are hyperparameters that you can change in the